NapoleonTheCake/notificatorro/README.md

 - add setting to reset silent or not.
 - change title to smt like "Remind me..."
 - add help page.
+	- tell about custom roms that cuts big notifications (like MIUI).
+- search in history.
+- add welcome page.

 Feel free to contact me via email: contactwithdmitry@gmail.com